Arm-Examples/Hello_NUCLEO-G474RE/README.md

 ### Using Visual Studio Code with extensions

 - Connect the board's ST-LINK USB to the PC (provides also power).
-- Open the 'Device Manager' view from the side bar:
-  - Make sure your board is detected (the view should show 'ST-LINK').
-  - Press the 'Open Serial' button next to the board name and select a baud rate of 115200.
 - Open the 'CMSIS' view from the side bar:
   - Press the 'Run' button and wait until the image is programmed and starts running.
-- Observe the terminal output.

 ### Using Drag-and-drop programming or external programmer and terminal